Doing recycling wrong can endanger the whole process. Including the people who work in it.

 Single stream recycling came about to increase recycling rates.
 People became “aspirational recyclers,” putting everything in the bin they think should be recyclable.
 They’re doing recycling wrong because they don’t look at easily available instructions.
 Municipalities struggle to educate the public.

 Des Moines, Iowa has started to conduct “curbside audits.”
 If they find too many non-recyclables in a can, they won’t pick it up.
-Similarly, Lowell, Massachusetts is inspecting bins and leaving “oops” tags to explain what shouldn’t have been put in them.
+Similarly, Lowell, Massachusetts is inspecting containers and leaving “oops” tags to explain what shouldn’t have been put in them.

 Plastic recycling mistakes